turbonomic/tbutil/docs/JS-ADDINS.md

 See the "printTable" function for information on how the "headers" and "rows" parameters are handled.

 For CSV files only: if the headers argument is missing, null or an empty list then no header line is prepended to the output.

+If the env var TURBO_TABLE_TITLE is set when writing an Excel file, then the title string it contains is written to the top of the spreadsheet along with the Turbonomic logo.